Treatment for Pulmonary Interstitial Emphysema (PIE)

 Not smoking during pregnancy

-Not using alcohol during pregnancy
+Not using alcohol or illegal drugs during pregnancy

 Getting prenatal care throughout your pregnancy